jbrande/PHSX815_HW13/README.md

 This reads in the results from the file, then plots a histogram of the sums of groups of Ndice dice, and also overplots a Gaussian PDF showing that these sums of groups of dice approximate a Gaussian function, as the Central Limit Theorem predicts.

 **For this, I ran 1,000,000 fair dice rolls, grouped them into groups of 10 dice, binned the histogram with 41 bins, and manually fit the Gaussian mu=35, sigma=5.6 to fit the specifics of the histogram.
 While the mean will basically always be the mean of the histogram bins, the std deviation will strongly depend on the specific number of bins (and their widths) chosen, and so I picked a set of bins that gave no odd probability spikes and had no gaps.
-Then I manually picked the sigma that fit the histogram.**
+Then I manually picked the sigma that fit the histogram.
+This neatly shows the effect of the central limit theorem, as the dice rolls produce discrete outcomes, not continuous ones, but as the number of trials (sums of N dice) increases, the distribution of these sums approximates the Gaussian PDF.**

 For best results, run the programs from the top level directory as "python python/program_name.py -params"